-Once you're in the role, training is ongoing, as it is essential to keep vocational skills and qualifications up to date.
+Once you're in the role, training is ongoing, as it's essential to keep vocational skills and qualifications up to date.
 Your first aid certificate, for example, must be kept up to date throughout your career.

 Many employers will sponsor employees (even part-time seasonal ones) to complete additional qualifications while working as an instructor.
-Contact the relevant national governing body or the Institute for Outdoor Learning (IOL) for details of the qualifications you can take.
+Contact the relevant national governing body or the IOL for details of the qualifications you can take.

-Membership of the IOL can be useful for networking, training and career development opportunities, through its regular conferences and workshops and professional accreditation.
-You can also join the Chartered Institute for the Management of Sport and Physical Activity (IMSPA).
+IOL membership can be useful for networking, training and career development opportunities, through its regular conferences and workshops and professional accreditation.
+You can also join the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).